Sharing Reports and Projects

 Report links

-• Public link - access to the report via this link is without restrictions, but subject to company’s server access settings (enabling external users to access the server location)
+'Everyone else' option defines the public link permissions - access to the report for the users and groups not named above, while still subject to company’s server access settings (enabling external users to access the server location).

-All links, apart from the ‘Private’, can give the recipients option to download report data in csv format, or edit the report and save the changes.
-Report administrator controls distribution of these rights, as well as the option that report edits are synchronised with the master version and saved.
+All links can give the recipients option to download report data in csv format, or edit the report and save the changes.
+Report administrator controls the distribution of these rights, as well as the option that report edits are synchronised with the master version and saved - see the Advanced tab options.

 QR codes